strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

   The removed brokers' IDs are compared with the `Kafka.status.autoRebalance.modes.brokers` field.
   If they are equal, it's the normal flow, so just checking the rebalancing state.
   If they are different, the user could have asked for another scale down right after a previous one.
-  The operator has to stop the current rebalancing, by applying the `strimzi.io/rebalance: stop` annotation on the corresponding `KafkaRebalance` custom resource, and start a new rebalancing, by applying the `strimzi.io/rebalance: refresh` annotation, with a consistent list of brokers defined by the multiple requested scales down.
+  The operator has to stop the current rebalancing and start a new one, by applying the `strimzi.io/rebalance: refresh` annotation on the corresponding `KafkaRebalance` custom resource, with a consistent list of brokers defined by the multiple requested scales down.

 During the above flow, errors can happen before the scaling down: